halocore099/Tierlist-bot/docs/WORKFLOW.md

 When a tester submits a ticket (clicks "Submit" button):
 - Player is automatically removed from the waitlist
 - Player's queue channel access is revoked (channel becomes hidden)
+- Player's region ping role is removed (no longer receives notifications for that region)
 - Player is placed on cooldown (default: 30 days, configurable)
 - Player cannot rejoin the waitlist until the cooldown expires
 - If player tries to join during cooldown, they'll see: "You are on cooldown.
 You can join the waitlist again in X day(s)."